The Rainbow Project provides the only LGB&/T specific counselling service in Northern Ireland.

 Who are the counsellors?

-Our counsellors identify as LGB&/T and hold professional qualifications in counselling/psychotherapy, have significant experience and specific training in working with LGB&/T people.
+Our counsellors identify as LGB&/T and hold, or are working towards, professional qualifications in counselling/psychotherapy, have significant experience and specific training in working with LGB&/T people.

-Counselling services at The Rainbow Project are not delivered by student or trainee counsellors.
-Moreover, we do not believe that being gay/bisexual in itself qualifies a counsellor to provide counselling.
-For that reason, we require our counsellors to have specific training and experience of working with sexual minority clients (i.e. lesbian, gay and bisexual &/ transgender people).
+We do not believe that being gay/bisexual in itself qualifies a counsellor to provide counselling.
+For that reason, we require our counsellors to have specific training and experience of working with sexual and gender minority clients (i.e. lesbian, gay and bisexual &/ transgender people).

 All of our counsellors are accredited, or working towards accreditation, by the British/Irish Associations for Counselling & Psychotherapy (BACP/IACP).